Stock market today: AI frenzy pulls Wall Street higher despite DC's debt troubles - ExBulletin

 Stock market today: AI frenzy pulls Wall Street higher despite DC’s debt troubles

-NEW YORK (AP) Wall Street’s frenzy over artificial intelligence is helping lift the market on Thursday, even as concerns mount over political rancor in Washington.
+NEW YORK (AP) Wall Street’s frenzy over artificial intelligence helped push the stock market higher on Thursday, even as concerns mount over political rancor in Washington.

-The S&P 500 was up 0.7% in afternoon trading after chipmaker Nvidia gave a monster forecast for upcoming sales as it benefits from the tech world’s rush to the AI.
-That helped the Nasdaq composite jump 1.6% as of 12:39 a.m.
-EST, while the Dow Jones Industrial Average was down 150 points, or 0.5%, at 32,648.
+The S&P 500 rebounded 0.9% after chipmaker Nvidia gave a monster forecast for upcoming sales as it benefits from the tech world’s rush to AI.
+That helped the Nasdaq composite jump 1.7%, while the Dow Jones Industrial Average slipped 35 points, or 0.1%.

-Because it’s one of the most valuable stocks on Wall Street, Nvidia’s 26% rise was the strongest force pushing up on the S&P 500.
-Its forecast of around $11 billion dollars in revenue for the current quarter beat analysts’ expectations for less than $7.2 billion.
+Because it is one of Wall Street’s most valuable stocks, Nvidia’s 24.4% rise was the strongest force pushing up on the S&P 500.
+Its forecast of around $11 billion in revenue for the current quarter beat analysts’ expectations for less than $7.2 billion.
 Nvidia stock has already more than doubled this year and its total value is approaching $1 trillion.

-Big Tech stocks rallied again, adding to recent gains fueled by AI enthusiasm.
+Some Big Tech stocks rallied, adding to recent gains fueled by AI enthusiasm.
 The field has become so hot that critics are warning of a possible bubble, while proponents say it could be the last revolution to reshape the global economy.
-Microsoft gained 3.6%, while Google’s parent company Alphabet rose 2.9%.
+Microsoft gained 3.8% and Google’s parent company Alphabet rose 2.1%.

 They helped lift the indexes even as the majority of stocks fell on fears the US government was closing in on a possible debt default.
 Washington could run out of cash to pay its bills as early as June 1, unless Congress allows it to borrow more.

-The widespread expectation on Wall Street was that Washington would finally reach a deal, as it has done many times before, because failure would likely be terrible for the economy as a whole.
-But Capitol Hill’s bitter partisanship is hurting faith and trust in government.
+The widespread expectation on Wall Street was that Washington would reach a deal before it was too late, as it has repeatedly before, because failure would likely be dire for the economy.
+But bitter partisanship on Capitol Hill is hurting faith and trust in government.

 Fitch said late Wednesday that it may downgrade the US government’s AAA credit rating.
 He said he still expects a resolution before the US Treasury runs out of cash, but he sees the risk of error growing.